chrisnelsonlab/CRISPR-TN5/README.md

 > See linked file here

 ## Example data set
-> See linked .fastq files here
+> See linked .fastq files here.
+These paired-end reads provide 1000 reads to ensure the algorithm works.
+The complete data set is linked through the NCBI (see below).

 ## Data to recreate figures from (PAPER) can be found here
 > https://www.ncbi.nlm.nih.gov/sra/?term=SRP157083